Kalamata Olive, Sun dried tomatoes and Feta Sourdough

 Dough Making day:

-- Put the reserved tomato water in a stand mixer’s bowl (I warmed it up a bit in the microwave) and add filtered water until you have 720 g.
+- Two hours before the levain is ready, drain the tomatoes but be sure to save the tomato water.
+Put the tomato water in a stand mixer’s bowl and add filtered water until you have 700 g.
 Add the flours from the tub.
 Mix on the lowest speed until all the flour has been hydrated.
 This takes a couple of minutes.
 Autolyse for at least a couple of hours at room temperature.

-- Once the autolyse is done, add the salt and the levain to the mixing bowl.
+- Once the autolyse is done, add the salt, the olive oil, the olives, the drained tomatoes, the feta, and the levain to the mixing bowl.
 Mix on the lowest speed for a minute to integrate everything, then mix on the next speed for 9 minutes.
-My dough needed an extra 25 g of water so I added it while it was mixing.

 - Remove the dough from the mixing bowl and place in a lightly oiled covered tub.
 Let rest 30 minutes in a warm spot (oven with light on).